leninaguitech/Acerca_de_mi/README.md

-# Tripleten ACERCA_DE_MI
+# Acerca de Mi

-Project 1: TripleTen – 4 Things About Me
+First Project of TripleTen University

 Website that describes 4 things about the author's personal life, represented in his lifestyle.
 The website was created using the following HTML and CSS topics: